-Mr. Heslip has been our CEO since December 1, 2011 and has had a 29-year career covering commercial property development, investment, management and operations in Canada, the United States, Asia and Europe.
-Mr. Heslip was most recently with GWL Realty Advisors in Toronto and prior to that served as President and CEO of Realex Properties Corporation until Realex's sale to Dundee Real Estate Investment Trust in February 2011.
-He has previously held senior Management positions with Fortress Canada, Goldman Sachs, CIBC Development Corp. and Cadillac Fairview Limited.
-For 12 years Mr. Heslip was an adjunct professor at McMaster University and the University of Toronto.
+Mr. Heslip has been the Chief Executive Officer of Granite since December 1, 2011.
+Mr. Heslip has had a 32 year career covering commercial property development, real estate investment, management and operations in Canada, the United States, Asia and Europe.
+Previously, Mr. Heslip served as the President and Chief Executive Officer of Realex Properties Corp. from April 6, 2009 to February 2011 when it was sold to Dundee Real Estate Investment Trust (now Dream Office REIT).
+He has previously held senior management positions at Fortress Canada, Goldman Sachs, CIBC Development Corp. and The Cadillac Fairview Corporation Limited.